Parsley is a project to develop a free, open-source accounting system for small and very small businesses, community groups and individuals.

 We are currently looking for partners, contributors and sponsors.

-Platosys is a technology and business consultancy operated by Edward Barrow, a self-taught programmer and systems designer with a background in intellectual property.
+Platosys Technology is Edward Barrow, a self-taught programmer and systems designer with a background in intellectual property.

-We produce and maintain a number of packages and APIs which we use to develop our systems.
-Our aim is to separate and develop these packages for release under an appropriate licence (usually the GPL).
-Our packages are often simple mid-level front-ends to existing open-source low-level packages, developed to give us cleaner abstractions on which to build our high-level systems.
+Edward Barrow working as Platosys produces and maintains a number of packages and APIs.
+These packages are developed for release under an appropriate licence (usually the GPL).
+They are often simple mid-level front-ends to existing open-source low-level packages, developed to give clearer abstractions on which to build high-level systems.

-We work mainly with the Java programming language, and we are also very happy with these TLAs: SQL, XML, XSL, MVC and CSS.
-All our inhouse systems (from laptops to servers) run Debian-GNU/Linux, and we use the NetBeans IDE with Sun's Java 6 JDK.
-Our servers run Apache Tomcat 6, and our database of choice is Postgresql 8.3
+We are also very happy with these TLAs: SQL, XML, XSL, MVC and CSS.
+All our inhouse systems (from laptops to servers) run Debian-GNU/Linux (or variations thereof) and we use the NetBeans IDE with Sun's Java 6 JDK.
+Our servers run Apache Tomcat 6, and our database of choice is Postgresql

 The first part of building a system is to have a clear vision of what the user experience should be.
 This requires imagination and clear thinking.
-From this vision, we develop our object model, which we keep as simple as possible.
-Objects hold and process data, and interact with each other through clearly-defined interfaces; the system we then build from the Java classes that implement our object model should then create for real the user experience we started by imagining.
+From this vision, the object model is developed, kept as simple as possible.
+Objects hold and process data, and interact with each other through clearly-defined interfaces; the system is then built from the Java classes that implement the object model and should then create for real the user experience first imagined.

-We try to develop to the latest open standards.
-We do not support broken web-browsers such as Internet Explorer 5 or Netscape Navigator; Opera, Firefox, Safari and IE7 all now fully and correctly support the xhtml1.1 and css2 standards.
+Platosys tries to develop to the latest open standards.
+Broken web-browsers such as Internet Explorer 5/6 or Netscape Navigator; Opera, Firefox, Safari and IE7 all now fully and correctly support the xhtml1.1 and css2 standards.
 Our software is developed and tested only on POSIX-compliant servers; however, all the usual dependencies (java, Tomcat, Postgresql, Subversion) will run on Microsoft servers so our software should require a minimum of tweaking.
-However as we do not have access to any Microsoft machines we are unable to offer any support for this.
+However support cannot be offered without access to Microsoft machines.

 The Internet opens office doors, filing cabinets and boardrooms.
 Organisations must learn to work under much greater potential public scrutiny.
 In the new era, transparency is a business asset and confidentiality a conflict of interest.